havelio/General_UITableViewDataSource/README.md

-# General_UITableViewDataSource
+# General UITableViewDataSource
-Very simple code UITableViewDataSource using General for many UITableView you have
+Very simple code (swift) UITableViewDataSource using General for many UITableView you have

 ### Before using General